Olipear/Portfolio/src/pages/projects/2020-07-03-rapid-prototyping.md

 date: 2020-07-03T16:06:08.432Z
 featuredproject: true
 title: Rapid prototyping
-description: This short proof of concept was part of a wider investigation into how vitsoe could improve the purchase process for the 606 Shelving System.
+description: This proof of concept was part of a wider investigation into how vitsoe could improve the purchase process for the 606 Shelving System.
 featuredimage: /img/furnituretoolfeatured.jpg
 featuredlink: https://www.youtube.com/watch?v=8SOaF-Motuo&feature=youtu.be
 featuredlinklabel: See my presentation